Preparing cities for self-driving vehicles

-Autonomous freeway from above with no cover
+Future autonomous freeway from above - no cover

 Autonomous freeway underpass - Atlanta